-To have your child immunised against pertussis you can visit your local doctor or child health nurse.
+To have your child immunised against whooping cough you can visit your local doctor or child health nurse.

 Added protection for infants

 It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination during their third trimester (ideally at 28 weeks).
-A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother contracting the disease makes this an ideal time to administer the vaccine.
-Most states now offer the pertussis vaccination for free to expectant mothers.
+A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother catching the disease makes this an ideal time to administer the vaccine.
+Pertussis vaccine is available free of charge to eligible people under the National Immunisation Program.
 Speak to your doctor or antenatal care provider to schedule an appointment.

-Fathers, grandparents and anyone else who is likely to come into contact with newborns should see their doctor to get a pertussis booster at least two weeks before the baby is born.
+Fathers, grandparents and anyone else who is likely to come into contact with newborns should see their doctor to get a pertussis booster at least 2 weeks before the baby is born.

 Last reviewed: March 2019